Vor Hell Dimension – The Hub – H-Hour

 Vi shrugged.
 “Yeah, I guess.”

-A small silence passed between them when Kennedy spoke up again.
+A small silence passed between them until Kennedy spoke up again.

 “But on to a more pressing issue,” she began.